zorse-lang/adk/README.md

   f --> F
 ```

+The System took the tree structure of the entity component system and broke down
+the tree into flattened Views, while respecting Component dependency hierarchy.

-If you are a fellow game engine developer, you immediately may recognize this as
+If you are a fellow game engine developer, you may immediately recognize this as
 a multi headed renderer with an entity component system backing it.

 If you are an Ops Engineer, the following terminology mapping might help you: